Smith2008/cstopics/programming/operating-systems/assigments/prc3.md

 ---
 layout: default
-title: Homework 5
+title: Practice 3
-permalink: /programming/operating-systems/assigments/hw5
+permalink: /programming/operating-systems/assigments/prc3
 ---

-## Homework 5
+## Practice 3

 Write a C/C++ program, using the Qt api and gui tools, to play "***triqui***".